 Send Traffic from Social to your SiteNow that you're linking from your website to your social media accounts, it probably makes sense to do the same thing in reverse.
 Most social media platforms will let you add links to your profile, or elsewhere.

-But these days, you can go even further, and embed your social media content right in your real estate business’s website.
-There are tons of free social media widgets and plugins out there that will let you add Facebook, Twitter, Instagram, or any other social feed to your site.
+But today, you can go even further, and embed your social media content right in your real estate brokerage’s website.
+There are many of free social media widgets and plugins out there that will let you add Facebook, Twitter, Instagram, or any other social feed to your site.
 There are even plugins out there that let you combine multiple social channels into a single stream.